skingry/chef/README.md

 This is my "infrastructure as code" Chef repository used to setup my personal media server.
 It uses [Docker](https://www.docker.com/) for containerization of the applications and [ZFS](https://en.wikipedia.org/wiki/ZFS) for the data storage layer.
 In addition, it uses various Python, C++, and .NET applications to fetch, process, organize, and deliver media.
 All of the applications communicate via RESTful API's.

-The [companion repository](https://github.com/skingry/Dockerfiles) to this one contains all of the `Dockerfiles` needed to build the containers.
+There is a [companion repository](https://github.com/skingry/Dockerfiles) that contains all of the `Dockerfiles` needed to build the containers.

 ## Overview of Applications
 ***